jeftegoes/AwsOverview/AWS CloudTrail.md

 - Events are stored for 90 days in CloudTrail.
 - To keep events beyond this period, log them to S3 and use Athena.

+# 5. DynamoDB information in CloudTrail

+- When supported event activity occurs in DynamoDB, that activity is recorded in a CloudTrail event along with other AWS service events in Event history.
+- You can view, search, and download recent events in your AWS account.

-# 5. CloudTrail vs CloudWatch vs X-Ray
+# 6. CloudTrail vs CloudWatch vs X-Ray

 - CloudTrail:
   - Audit API calls made by users / services / AWS console.